The Button that's Worth $20,000 per Month

 Resolve Systems now have $20,000 worth of human resources available at their disposal for important tasks because of AI

 In relative numbers realise that this is 7% of their entire staff.
 Our AI chatbot basically gave them 5 full time employees "working for free" you might say.
+An AI chatbot isn't necessarily about saving money, but can also be used to free up resources to more important tasks.

 Our goal is 80%